namiles/python-for-network-engineers/git/README.md

 Git merge and git rebase are both commands that can be used to move changes from branches to the master/main branch.
 However, each one has different uses.

 ### Git Merge
+To merge changes in a branch to the master/main branch, you want to be in the master branch, or where you want the changes to be brought to.
+Then, use ```git merge {branch}```.
+This will merge any changes in the specified branch into the master/main branch.

 ### Git Rebase